 - Does the website provide clear information about the venue, timeline and agenda?

-- Is the Editorial Committee listed on the website?
+- Is the Editorial Committee and review process listed on the website?

 See the complete checklist as well as the Conference Checker survey tool.